nest/nest-simulator/doc/htmldoc/synapses/connection_management.rst

     print(nest.num_connections)

-Have a look at the section :ref:`inspecting_connections` to get more tips on how to examine the connections in greater detail.
-TODO LINK DOES NOT WORK
+Have a look at the section :ref:`handling_connections` to get more tips on how to examine the connections in greater detail.

 .. _conn_rules: